mivano/azure-cost-cli/README.md

 The last step output the markdown to the Job Summary.
 This can be used to show the cost of the subscription in the workflow summary.
 Use it on a schedule to get for example a daily overview.
 Alternatively you can use the `-o json` parameter to get the results in JSON format and use it for further processing.

-## Commands
+## Available commands

 ### Accumulated Cost

 This will retrieve the accumulated cost of the subscription.
 This is the total cost of the subscription since the beginning of the period specified.
 We will try to fetch the forecast as well and organise by location, type and resource group.
 You can use the different formatters to get the results in different formats.

-> This is the default command when you do not specify a command.

 ```bash
 azure-cost accumulatedCost -s 574385a9-08e9-49fe-91a2-27660d92b8f5
 ```

+> This is the default command when you do not specify a command.

 ### Cost By Resource